Dragonheart: Novelization

-Charles Edward Pogue wrote a 262-page novelization, Dragonheart, published by The Berkley Publishing Group in June 1996.
+Charles Edward Pogue wrote a 262-page novelization, Dragonheart, published by Berkley Books in June 1996.
 The first edition shows Pogue as the sole author, but the book is frequently listed with Johnson as co-author.

 Based on his original screenplay, with "several new inspirations that weren't in any of the various drafts", it is faithful to his vision of Dragonheart as the transcendent film it should have been.
 It was released in several languages and five editions in the U.S. to widespread critical acclaim.
 Readers praised Pogue's writing and how the book develops the story, setting, and characters more than the film, noting its darker and more serious tone than the film's.

 In 1999, Adriana Gabriel adapted the film into a junior novelization.

 Video game

 After its release, Dragonheart spawned a spin-off 2D hack and slash game for the PlayStation, Saturn, PC, and Game Boy called Dragonheart: Fire & Steel, made by Acclaim Entertainment.